Nirmal-Data-Scientist/Git-Bot/README.md

 # Gitbot

 GitBot is a PowerShell script designed to automate common Git operations and simplify your Git workflows in Windows OS.
-You can click here ➡️ [Medium Article](https://medium.com/@djpjgj/make-your-github-stats-great-again-a830cb6e3428) to know further about the usecase.

 ## User Guide